 It could potentially be more of a problem than other ingredients in other skincare products because of the way our underarms absorb liquid into the bloodstream.
 So to be safe, I try to avoid it.

-The Best Natural Cream Deodorant
+The Best Natural Deodorants I’ve Tried

-The Best Natural Zero Waste Deodorant
+2. The Best Zero Waste Deodorant: Earth Conscious

 If packaging is your main focus when buying beauty products, the Earth Conscious Stick Deodorant is your best bet.
 This is also a cream deodorant, and it comes in a clever cardboard tube and lid.
 Made from coconut oil, arrowroot powder, and bicarbonate of soda, it kept me clean and try at all times – even during my trip to Marrakesh last year.